Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

 - You have accessed the Azure Migrate project and reviewed the SQL Server assessment report.
 - You have identified any potential issues or recommendations provided in the assessment report.
 - You understand the readiness of the SQL Server instance for migration to Azure SQL Database.
-- You have documented any necessary remediation steps to address identified issues.
-- You have verified that the SQL Server version is supported by Azure Database Migration Service.

 ## Learning resources

 - [Assess SQL instances for migration to Azure SQL Database](https://learn.microsoft.com/azure/migrate/tutorial-assess-sql?view=migrate)

-## Key tasks

 ## Key tasks